pohly/enhancements/keps/sig-storage/20191031-storage-capacity-constraints-for-pod-scheduling.md

 ```
 // CSIStoragePool identifies one particular storage pool and
 // stores the corresponding attributes.
 The spec is read-only.
-//
-// There should never be two objects with the same spec.
-If
-// a consumer of this information finds two objects with the
-// same spec, it should use the information from the one with the
-// most recent CreationTimestamp.
 type CSIStoragePool struct {
 	metav1.TypeMeta
 	// Standard object's metadata.
 The name has no particular meaning and just has to
 	// meet the usual requirements (length, characters, unique).
 To ensure that
 	// there are no conflicts with other CSI drivers on the cluster, the recommendation
 	// is to use sp-<uuid>.
 	//
 	// More info: https://git.k8s.io/community/contributors/devel/sig-architecture/api-conventions.md#metadata
 	// +optional